Spaden89/demo-app/Readme.md

 To do
-- request test account
+- refactor design
+- include option to use an already stored card
+- add checkout functionality
 - error handling for visiting thankyou without an ID
-- Include option to use an already stored card
-- Create a customer class